frioux/leatherman/internal/tool/misc/bamboo/export-bamboohr.md

-ExportDirectory exports entire company directory as JSON.
+Exports company directory as JSON.